 This allows repeat visitors to temporarily store elements of your website within their browser.
 That way, when they return the page takes less time to load.

 This is by no means a comprehensive list.
 But, if you’re new to site speed and web development best practices, these are three relatively simple places to start.

-Final Thoughts About Voice Search and Website Optimization
+Final Thoughts About Optimizing Website Content for Voice Search

 And there you have it, three easy ways to optimize your website content for voice search.
 In our technologically-driven marketing landscape, it will become increasingly important to adapt and optimize your website to meet the evolving needs of your target audience and their preferred technological devices.